AikoPanel/AikoPanel-Docs/aikopanel/use/subscribe.md

 # FAQ

 Q: After purchase, the status is in the activation process
 A: Please check whether the scheduled task is available and valid.
-Many V2Board services rely on scheduled tasks.
+Many AikoPanel services rely on scheduled tasks.
 If you do not configure them, there will be problems with orders or commission distribution.